February 03, 2025

 Teri Wang

-you good evening members of city council thank you for the opportunity to speak my name is Terry Wong and I'm a former Community Police Commissioner I appreciate last week's discussions on the new commi commiss commission nominees during the appointments committee meeting however it's essential to move Beyond The Narrative of dysfunction in infighting and address address the structural flaws in Charter 1155 created by issue 24 that undermine the commission's effectiveness three key gaps hinder the commission's success a lack of competent executive leadership the executive lead director should help Commissioners develop and execute a strategic plan not consolidate power for personal or political gain a lack of independent legal counsel the commission needed legal support free from political influence after I worked to secure Mark wallik a highly qualified Municipal attorney he was removed by other Commissioners for his commitment to Legal Independence a lack of skilled and committed Commissioners Commissioners should be selected not just for identity or life experience but for their abilities in strategic planning critical thinking creativity dedication and moral courage last week's appointment committee meeting exposed further flaws in the selection process council members had not read nominee applications before questioning them one nominee admitted a personal friendship with Delante Spencer Thomas the mayor's Chief ethics officer who selected the interviewees all nine nominees supported police drone use a statistically improbable outcome for such a complex issue after finally obtaining and reviewing the applications a clear pattern emerged candidates who gave brief shallow responses were interviewed candidates with thoughtful diver answers including were excluded I spent 5 hours on my reapplication knowing the mayor would retaliate and reject me due to my work on police discipline despite being the only commissioner to meet the Charter's immigrant and Refugee requirement I was denied and interviewed altogether and the category of immigrant and Refugee was conveniently omitted from the application I replied reapplied because my integrity and work ethic demanded it the community deserves a record of a commissioner who fought until the end for real civilian oversight the mayor does not want independent thinkers on this commission if the council does not support this flawed process it must act now I urge Council to reject the mayor's nominees and reopen the application process the commission exists to intervene on behalf of the public and now Council must do the same to protect its future thank
+Three key gaps hinder the commission's success: a lack of competent executive leadership, the executive lead director should help commissioners develop and execute a strategic plan, not consolidate power for personal or political gain.
+A lack of independent legal counsel.
+The commission needed legal support free from political influence after I worked to secure Mark Wallach, a highly qualified municipal attorney.
+He was removed by other commissioners for his commitment to legal independence.
+A lack of skilled and committed commissioners.
+Commissioners should be selected not just for identity or life experience but for their abilities in strategic planning, critical thinking, creativity, dedication, and moral courage.
+Last week's appointment committee meeting exposed further flaws in the selection process.
+Council members had not read nominee applications.
+Before questioning them, one nominee admitted a personal friendship with Delante Spencer Thomas, the mayor's Chief ethics officer who selected the interviewees.
+All nine nominees supported police drone use, a statistically improbable outcome for such a complex issue.
+After finally obtaining and reviewing the applications, a clear pattern emerged.
+Candidates who gave brief, shallow responses were interviewed.
+Candidates with thoughtful, diverse answers including were excluded.
+I spent 5 hours on my reapplication knowing the mayor would retaliate and reject me due to my work on police discipline despite being the only commissioner to meet the Charter's immigrant and refugee requirement.
+I was denied an interviewed altogether and the category of immigrant and refugee was conveniently omitted from the application.
+I reapplied because my integrity and work ethic demanded it.
+The community deserves a record of a commissioner who fought until the end for real civilian oversight.
+The mayor does not want independent thinkers on this commission.
+If the council does not support this flawed process, it must act now.
+I urge Council to reject the mayor's nominees and reopen the application process.
+The commission exists to intervene on behalf of the public and now Council must do the same to protect its future.
+Thank you.

 2:41 Permalink